Albro Lyons Sr.

 Albro Lyons Sr. was a New Yorker of mixed heritage who advocated for educational opportunities and worked to free slaves.
-There is a double ambrotype of he and his wife.
+There is a double ambrotype of he and his wife, Mary.
 His daughter Maritcha Remond Lyons wrote a memoir about the family.

-His boarding house for seamen was an important stop on the underground railroad.
+His boarding house for seamen was an important stop on the Underground Railroad.
 He was a member of the New York African Society for Mutual Relief.

 His son Albro Lyons Jr. lived from 1854 until 1906.